 HDP Version All hosts must have the target HDP version installed.
-Disk Space Be sure to have adequate space on /usr/hdp for the target HDP version.
+Disk Space Be sure to have adequate space on $/usr/hdp$ for the target HDP version.
 Each complete install of an HDP version will occupy about 2.5 GB of disk space.
 Ambari Agent Heartbeats All Ambari Agents must be communicating and heartbeating to Ambari Server.
 Any hosts that are not heartbeating must be in Maintenance Mode.
-Host Maintenance Mode The following two scenarios are checked: Any hosts in Maintenance Mode must not be hosting any Service Master Components.
-Any host in Maintenance Mode that is not hosting Master Components is allowed but you will receive a warning.
+Host Maintenance Mode The following two scenarios are checked: Annales de la Maintenance Manda nombre de la la setion a warning.
 You can proceed with your upgrade but these hosts will not be upgraded and before you can finalize the upgrade, you must delete the hosts from the cluster.